 The overall 5 mile race records stood this past Sunday.
 Gerry Sullivan’s 2010 dominant inaugural race performance remains the gold standard for Run The Farm 5 milers to strive towards at 30:48.

 Kerri Lyons‘ 2014 performance stands the test of time at 34:53.
 The 2019 winner Betsy Eickelberg has come closest of anyone (36:06).

 There is no other place like Muscoot Farm.
 It is one of the beauties of the Westchester County Parks system.
 Muscoot is unique in its purpose and mission in New York State and possibly the country.
 The authentic 1890s-era historical working farm has enriched the lives and education of generations of kids.
-Many local parents fondly remember going to Muscoot Farm when growing up in the area — and it is fantastic to be able to take our kids to the farm as well.
+Many local parents (myself included) fondly remember going to Muscoot Farm when growing up in the area — and it is fantastic to be able to take our kids to the farm as well.

 Thank you to all of the race volunteers who come out and help with the pre-run (aka Cobweb Crew), registration, setup, timing, handing out farm bucks and medals, distributing bagels, patching up injuries, making sure runners turn onto the correct trail, setting the course, sweeping the course, and cleaning up so other park visitors enjoy the same experience we all had.

 Special thanks to Tony & Judy Godino who came out to help and ensure the race event went off without a hitch.
 Tony started this event in 2010 and has stepped back from organizing but he and Judy still play a critical role in ensuring runners are on the right course.
 Tony made sure the course markings and “resets” were made correctly between each race so that no runner would find themselves off course.

 Danny Martin gave the race a blessing before getting started on the 5 mile race.
 “We Run The Farm” is a key reason why we put on the race and encourage runners to shop at local farmer’s markets and buy local!